carlobaldassi/FastaIO.jl/docs/src/index.md

 3. all characters must be ASCII
 4. whitespace is not allowed within sequence data (except for newlines) and at the beginning or end of the description
+5. Empty lines are ignored (note however that lines containing whitespace will still trigger an error)

 When writing, description lines longer than 80 characters will trigger a warning message; sequence data is formatted in lines of 80 characters each; extra whitespace is silently discarded.